mdn/content/files/en-us/web/javascript/reference/global_objects/array/group/index.md

 - `callbackFn`

-  - : Function to execute on each element in the array.
-The object returned from the callback indicates the group of the current element.
-It must be possible to coerce this returned callback value into a property key (string or [symbol](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)).
+  - : A function to execute for each element in the array.
+It should return a value that can get coerced into a property key (string or [symbol](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)) indicating the group of the current element.

     The function is called with the following arguments: